FeijiangHan/mprpc/README.md

-Here is an English translation of the project description for github:

 # Project Overview

 This project is a microservices RPC framework based on muduo+protobuf+zookeeper.
 Service providers can register RPC nodes and publish services through the mprpc framework.
 Clients can discover services through the ZooKeeper service configuration center and make remote method calls.